How Long Does It Take to Get an MBA?

-There are a lot of factors that can go into your decision to return to school and pursue a Master of Business Administration (MBA) degree — and likely a lot of answers you'll need, too.
-So, as you begin to think about your short- and long-term goals and what you want from an MBA program, be sure to jot down your questions.
+There are a lot of factors that can go into your decision to pursue a Master of Business Administration (MBA) degree — and likely a lot of answers you'll need, too.

-You'll want to research what's involved in a degree that can be completed in this timeframe.
+But you'll want to research what's involved in a program that can be completed in a short timeframe.
 Will it mean you're taking on too much work?
 And can it fit into your schedule — whether that's work, family or other commitments?

 What is the Best Age to Get an MBA?